Welcome to the GDHS Guidance Department! We are here to help!

 GRADUATION REQUIREMENTS

-Please click here for current Graduation Requirements.
+Please click here for current Graduation Requirements and information on Community Involvement Hours.

 STUDENT SUPPORT SERVICES